joshuaa44/RandomPasswordGenerator/README.md

 # RandomPasswordGenerator
-This Pyhton program randomly generates passwords according to how many the user wants and their desired length for each password.
+This Python program randomly generates passwords according to how many the user wants and their desired length for each password.